mromdhani/08-jenkins-cicd-pipeline-maven-01-continious-integration/Readme.md

    - From  "Administration" menu option, select "Configuration" option, then choose Web Hooks from its Dropdown
    - Configure the web hook
       - Give a name to the Web hook (for example my-webhook-to-jenkins)
-      - URL: `http: //host.docker.internal:8080/sonarqube-webhook /` (Use strictly this form)
+      - URL: `http://host.docker.internal:8080/sonarqube-webhook/` (Use strictly this form)
       - No need to fill in the secret as we are conversing anonymously with SonarQube.

 ### Starting Nexus et Creating a Repository and User